 Smith’s points were the highest by a player in a conference tournament so far this year, and the third most in a game in Louisville history.

 To show Smith did more than just fire up shots, he added three assists to the night.
-After collecting his final points with about 6 minutes left, Smith immediately left the game where Pitino gave the senior guard a celebratory hug.
+After collecting his final points with about 6 minutes remaining, Smith immediately left the game where Pitino gave the senior guard a celebratory hug.